chaudhry13/old-app/README.md

 ionic serve
 ```

+This is open the app for debugging in the browser.
+For Mobile view, go to "Developer Tools" in your browser and select "Toggle device toolbar".

 To run it in the browser. _Here some features won't work, e.g. camera_.

 Run the app on an Android device with
 ```bash